ihodes/notes-archived/posts/deep_dive_into_slow_sqlite3_queries.md

 Now, to be clear, once there's an index on this table, both 3.7.13 and 3.8.5 run the same, very snappy queries.
 Adding an index is the right thing to do regardless of how SQLite handles the above.
-There is also [a pragma statement][pragma] which disables the abominally slow autoindexer.
+There is also [a pragma statement][pragma] which disables the abominably slow autoindexer.
 The query above also clearly isn't a useful one; I'll just reiterate that it was based off of a much larger query that I pared down to exhibit the same behavior but resulting in fewer than 100 opcodes to step through & debug.